ansible/awx/docs/named_url.md

 Although `NAMED_URL_FORMATS` is immutable on user side, it will be automatically modified and expanded over time, reflecting underlying resource modification and expansion.
 Please consult `NAMED_URL_FORMATS` on the same Tower cluster where you want to use named url feature against.

+`NAMED_URL_GRAPH_NODES` is another *read-only* list of key-value pairs that exposes the internal graph data structure Tower used to manage named URLs.
+This is not supposed to be human-readable but should be used for programmatically generating named URLs.
+An example script of generating named URL given the primary key of arbitrary resource objects that can have named URL, using info provided by `NAMED_URL_GRAPH_NODES`, can be found as `/tools/scripts/pk_to_named_url.py`.

 ## Identifier Format Protocol